lemathemagnifik/im2latexCDS/im2latex-master/README.md

         NOTE: Ensure that after training, you didn't change any hyper-parameters inside your code that alter the model materially from the snapshot.
     This will create the same files as the training-cycle except that owing to the `--save-all-eval` option the entire datasets's predictions will be dumped to file test_168100.h5 (instead of just one batch's predictions which is the case with training).
 Use the same scripts and notebooks mentioned before to view and process the results - or just look at the tensorboard charts.
 Note: providing the flag `--validate` instead of `--test` does the same thing except that it changes the names in various places to have the string 'test' instead of 'validation'.

-### Evaluate Image Match (Optional)
-The above steps will give you corpus BLEU score (testing/bleu2) and edit distance among other metrics.
-If you also want the visual match metric, then execute instructions in the notebook [$REPO_DIR/src/postprocessing/evaluate_images.ipynb](https://github.com/untrix/im2latex/blob/master/src/postprocessing/evaluate_images.ipynb).

-### Running a Trained Model
-We do not provide a graph/code to deploy a model.
-However, we have cobbled together an way to quickly run a model snapshot against a list of images.
-Follow the notebook [src/preprocessing/prepare_inferencing_dataset.ipynb](https://github.com/untrix/im2latex/blob/master/src/preprocessing/prepare_inferencing_dataset.ipynb) to create a special dataset for this purpose and then the notebook [src/tools/visualize.ipynb](https://github.com/untrix/im2latex/blob/master/src/tools/visualize.ipynb) for extracting the predictions (from underlying h5py files).